CUBRID/cubrid-manual/en/intro.rst

 **Application Client**

-The interfaces that can be used in application clients include C-API (CCI, CUBRID Call Interface), ODBC, JDBC, PHP, Tcl/Tk, Python, and Ruby, OLE DB, and ADO.NET.
+The interfaces that can be used in application clients include C-API (CCI, CUBRID Call Interface), ODBC, JDBC, PHP, Python, and Ruby, OLE DB, ADO.NET, Node.js, etc.

 **cub_cas**